-The high-shear/low-resistance cutting action of the hammer tips rotating at speeds up to 270 MPH, together with the rotational inertia of the heavy-weight rotor assembly, reduces higher volumes of materials and yields greater output per horsepower/kilowatt than other types of mills.
+The high-shear/low-resistance cutting action of the hammer tips rotating at speeds up to 270 MPH, together with the rotational inertia of the heavy-weight rotor assembly, reduces higher volumes of materials and yields greater output per horsepower/kilowatt than with many other types of mills.

 Centrifugal force causes pivoting hammers to stand at 90° to the rotating shaft, striking material in mid-air and smashing it at high speed against hardened breaker plate ridges until particles are sufficiently reduced to pass through a bed screen.